gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Eta/sc_Eta.md

 ### Scenario / Use Case

-The user wants to set the special character alphabet for Eta.
+The user wants to get the special character alphabet for Eta.

 ### Step